Skip to main content

 -- Sara Spruch-Feiner, Glossy

 • Anthropologie's chief creative director confirmed that seven disabled people, including Scalesse, fit-tested each garment before the collection launched, evaluating wearability and ease of dressing.
-This is builder-side qa-testing that reached disabled users before launch rather than after complaints -- the structural contrast to the dressing room at the bottom of the stairs.
+This is builder-side qa-testing that reached disabled users before launch rather than after complaints, the structural contrast to the inaccessible dressing room Scalesse encountered at earlier jobs.

 • The Air Carrier Access Amendments Act was introduced in Congress in September 2021, co-sponsored by Senators Baldwin, Duckworth, Casey, Blumenthal, Markey, Merkley, and Hassan.
 It would have required improved wheelchair stowage and higher penalties for damage.
 Scalesse publicly urged her followers to support the bill.6 It did not pass.

-• The 2024 DOT final rule implementing rebuttable presumption of violation for wheelchair damage represented partial regulatory movement -- not the legislation Scalesse and others had advocated for, but movement in the same direction.11
+• The 2024 DOT final rule implementing rebuttable presumption of violation for wheelchair damage moved in the direction Scalesse and others had advocated for, though it did not achieve the broader legislation they had sought.14

-• She fit-tested garments for Anthropologie's adaptive collection at the brand's Philadelphia headquarters before launch, alongside three other disabled influencers and three additional community members.13
+• She fit-tested garments for Anthropologie's adaptive collection at the brand's Philadelphia headquarters before launch, alongside three other disabled influencers and three additional community members.18

 What care sounds like (builder-side interventions)